Ferry to Heraklion

-Heraklion, Crete, is the largest city on the Greek island and tends to get very busy especially during the summer season.
+Heraklion in Crete, is the largest city on the Greek island and tends to get very busy especially during the summer season.
 It is a very prosperous land so its economy is based mostly on agriculture, commerce but also tourism due to the fact that the entire island holds a very rich historical background.
 The well-known palaces of Knossos and Festos are surely very impressive even for those who are not that interested in history and archeology.
 Heraklion city’s Historical Museum is worldwide famous and exhibits findings from all over Crete and a visit would repay you.
-The imposing fortress near the port is a sight that cannot be missed since it is the first time you will see after landing.
-Just make sure that you book your Heraklion ferry tickets as early as possible because it is a destination with high demand.
+The imposing fortress near the port is a sight that cannot be missed since it is the first time you will see after your ship docks.
+Just make sure that you book your tickets with Heraklion ferries as early as possible because it is a destination with high demand.

 By the time you get off the ship, you have 2 transportation options to your accommodation or in any area of the city and these are:

 There are several public bus transfer services with daily connections that connect every city and most towns and villages in Crete.

 - The Urban Blue Buses serve the entire city of Heraklion and the Urban Lines connect the city of Heraklion with its ferry port, its airport, the archeological site Knossos and the surrounding suburbs.
 For more detailed information on schedules and timetables, please visit the Heraklion Urban Bus or call +30 281 022 0795, +30 281 022 6065.

 - The Green Intercity Buses (KTEL) connect the cities and villages in Crete.
 For more detailed information on schedules and timetables, please visit the Heraklion Intercity Bus or call +30 281 024 5019, +30 281 024 5020, +30 281 025 5965.

 In order to schedule a taxi transfer, please visit the Heraklion Taxi or call +30 697 002 1970, +30 694 502 7933.